 Lower pressure product is less expensive in almost all plants.
 Do not over-specify the required delivery pressure.

-Different process cycles will produce gaseous oxygen or nitrogen at quite different pressures - from just above atmospheric pressure to about 100 psig (7 barg) - without a product compressor.
+Different process cycles can produce gaseous oxygen or nitrogen at quite different pressures - from just above atmospheric pressure to about 100 psig (9 barg) - without a product compressor.
 It is worth investigating the trade-offs among capital cost, process simplicity and operating cost for various configurations.

 Oxygen compression equipment can be expensive.
-Plants using cycles that produce product at the required delivery pressure (e.g. an oxygen PSA or LOX boil or pumped LOX cycle vs. a VSA or conventional low product pressure processes) may be a better choice than those that require a product compressor.
+Plants using cycles that produce product at the required delivery pressure (e.g. an oxygen PSA or pumped LOX cycle vs. a VSA or conventional low product pressure processes) may be a better choice than those that require a product compressor.

 Summary of available technologies and regions of applicability: